Lawyers and Legal Aid

 Parties with a small income, or who are receiving social assistance may qualify for legal aid.
 Legal aid can help pay for some or all of parties' legal costs.
 Visit Legal Aid Ontario's website for a list of addresses of legal aid offices and clinics throughout the province.
 The numbers for local legal aid offices are also available in the white pages of telephone books.

-The Law Society of Upper Canada offers public legal information, including how to find a lawyer.
-LSUC also offers a Law Society Referral Service, available by calling 1-800-268-8326.
-This service will give you the name of a lawyer who will provide a free verbal consultation of up to 30 minutes to help you determine your rights and options.
+The Law Society of Upper Canada offers information on finding a lawyer or paralegal at www.lsuc.on.ca/for-the-public.
+LSUC also offers a Law Society Referral Service, available at www.findlegalhelp.ca.
+This service will give you the name of a lawyer who will provide a free verbal consultation of up to 30 minutes to discuss your options.

 Public information on legal issues is also available from the following: